ghoneycutt/puppet-module-pam/README.md

 ## Limitations

-This module has been tested to work on the following systems with Puppet versions 7 with the Ruby version associated with those releases.
+This module has been tested to work on the following systems with Puppet versions 7 and 8 with the Ruby version associated with those releases.
 Please see `.github/workflows/ci.yaml` for a full matrix of supported versions.
 This module aims to support the current and previous major Puppet versions.